Three X Sisters: History and career

 The trio started out on Broadway and in vaudeville, with Helen Kane Schroeder, the original Boop-boop-a-Doop Girl.
+Broadway singing styles, and Irving Berlin music had inspired this group.
 The trio did various song and dance acts, eventually settling for close harmony, which was associated with three-part harmony singing.
 The Hamilton Sisters and Fordyce earliest known performance together (as a trio team) was at B.F.
 Keiths Theater in Syracuse, New York, on May 13, 1923.
-In 1924, they also toured in vaudeville, with Helen Schroeder and Anna Mae Wong.
+In 1924, they also toured in vaudeville, with Helen Kane and Anna Mae Wong.
 Pearl's harmony trio had the musicianship of the Raymond Fagan Orchestra (a band with no known recordings); a band compared to Paul Whiteman or the Vincent Lopez Orchestras.
-Pearl Hamilton met Ed Santos, who played trumpet with Fagan's band, and a year later they married in Rochester, New York.
+Pearl Hamilton met Ed Santos (a Music Union member), who also had a lengthy stay with, early 1930s Red Nichols; according to Patty Andrews "He [Ed] played with Tony Pastor", she said.
+Ed played trumpet with Fagan's band, and a year later, Pearl and Ed married in Rochester, New York.
 During early July 1925, the Hamilton Sisters and Jessie Fordyce were singing at the Eighty-First Street Theatre.
 In 1926, the trio toured with another popular all-girl act, Jerry and her Baby Grands, appearing together at the Palace Theater in New York.
 They also toured together in Canada.